Bangko Sentral ng Pilipinas: Third Republic and martial law

 Over the years, changes were introduced to make the charter more responsive to the needs of the economy.
 On November 29, 1972, President Ferdinand Marcos' Presidential Decree No. 72 amended Republic Act No. 265, emphasizing the maintenance of domestic and international monetary stability as the primary objective of the Central Bank.
 The Bank's authority was also expanded to include regulation of the nation's entire financial system just supervision of the banking system.
 In 1981, RA 265, as amended, was further improved to strengthen the financial system, among the changes was the increase in the capitalization of the Central Bank from ₱10 million to ₱10 billion.
-In 2019, President Rodrigo Duterte signed R.A.
-11211, further increasing the Bank's capitalization to ₱200 billion.

 In the 1973 Constitution, the interim Batasang Pambansa (National Assembly) was mandated to establish an independent central monetary authority.
 Presidential Decree No. 1801 designated the Central Bank of the Philippines as the central monetary authority (CMA).
-According to a confidential October 19, 1984 Monetary Board report, the Central bank overstated the country's dollar reserves at $600 million.